Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.

 How to store chocolate-covered blueberries

-You can keep them in the fridge, in an airtight container, for 4-5 days.
+You can keep them in the fridge, in an airtight container, for up to two days.

-Once you refrigerate them, it’s important to take them out of the fridge about an hour before you plan on eating them.
+Once you refrigerate them, it’s important to take them out of the fridge about 30 minutes before you plan on eating them.

 I’m sure you already know that chocolate is never very good when refrigerated.
 It needs to be at room temperature.